-In Australia much of the land which was first colonised by the United Kingdom and is still Common Law (also known as Old System).
-Torrens title was introduced in 1858 and most land is now under the new system of conveyance.
-Conveyancing is usually completed by a licensed conveyancer or a solicitor.
-A common conveyance by Sydney Conveyancing usually takes 4–6 weeks.
-Sydney Conveyancing offer fixed price conveyancing services which usually includes costs of searches, legal advice and other expenditure.
+Conveyancing is usually completed by a Licensed Conveyancer.
+A common conveyance usually takes 6 weeks.
+Conveyancers often offer fixed price conveyancing services which usually includes costs of searches, legal advice and other expenditure.
 In NSW a typical conveyancing process for buying a property includes, but is not limited to, the following:

 Due to the three level system of government in Australia (federal, state and local), it must be made sure that all rights and title are properly awarded to the seller.
 Most information is retrieved from state or local (council) authorities.
 A standard search package could include: